clyze/build-tools/gradle-plugin/README.md

 * String _password_: the password to use to authenticate to the server.

-* String _orgName_: organization name of the artifact to post.

 * String _projectName_: project name of the artifact to post.

-* String _projectVersion_: project version of the artifact to post.

 * List _configurationFiles_: a list of paths to configuration files (such as .pro files).
 On Android, these are optional and will be